 I thought long and hard about what I actually wanted to achieve next year but thinking of New Years resolutions is harder than you’d think!
-So I’m gonna take my 2017 resolutions, see if I’ve achieved them, then set myself some new ones for 2018!
+So I’m gonna take my 2017 goals, see if I’ve achieved them, then set myself some new goals for 2018!
 Typing that is so weird.

 1. Change jobs.

 I DID IT.
 I’m the most happy about that because this was my biggest goal for 2017 and I achieved it almost exactly halfway through the year.
 I’m proud of myself for actually being proactive about it as well, I had decided enough was enough and I needed a new job, and I got it.
 It just proves that hard work and perserverence works – I had my fair share of knockbacks, some which hurt more than others, but it always works out in the end.
 As my mum says.

 2. Be more organised with blogging/imrove my photography.

 I feel like this one is more subjective and other people might say my photography hasn’t improved, but I definitely see a huge difference so I’m chuffed.
 In terms of being more organised, from about May I managed to post 3 times a week until October, where I posted everyday, November, every second day, and December, almost everyday.
 I’m gonna tick this one off because I can see a huge change in the quality of my content and photography, and I’m loving it.